z0on/2bRAD_denovo/2bRAD_README.txt

 # -minQ 30 : only highly confident base calls
 # -minInd 50 : the site must be genotyped in at least 50 individuals (note: set this to at least 80% of your total number of your individuals)
 # -snp_pval 1e-5 : high confidence that the SNP is not just sequencing error
 # -minMaf 0.05 : only common SNPs, with allele frequency 0.05 or more.
+Consider raising this to 0.1 for population structure analysis.
 # Note: the last two filters are very efficient against sequencing errors but introduce bias against true rare alleles.
 It is OK (and even desirable) - UNLESS we want to do AFS analysis.
 We will generate data for AFS analysis in the next part.
 # also adding filters against very badly non-HWE sites (such as, all calls are heterozygotes => lumped paralog situation) and sites with really bad strand bias:
 FILTERS="-uniqueOnly 1 -remove_bads 1 -minMapQ 30 -minQ 30 -minInd 50 -snp_pval 1e-5 -minMaf 0.05 -dosnpstat 1 -doHWE 1 -hwe_pval 1e-5 -sb_pval 1e-5"

-# T O   D O :
+# THINGS FOR ANGSD TO DO :
 # -GL 1 : samtools likelihood model
 # -doGlf 2 : output beagle format (for admixture)
+# -doPost 1 : output posterior allele frequencies based on HWE prior
 # -doGeno 32 : binary genotype likelihoods format (for ngsCovar => PCA)
 # -doMajorMinor 1 : infer major and minor alleles from data (not from reference)
 # -makeMatrix 1 -doIBS 1 -doCov 1 : identity-by-state and covariance matrices based on single-read resampling (robust to variation in coverage across samples)